 Petit Verdot Grape Variety Characteristics & Wine Style Profile

-Petit Verdot is mostly known for its role as a blending grape in Bordeaux-style blends, but this bold varietal is making a name for itself as a mono-varietal.
+Petit Verdot is mostly known for its role as a blending grape in Bordeaux-style blends, but this bold variety is making a name for itself as a mono-varietal wine.
 Named for it’s small, thick-skinned berries, this grape is valued for its depth of color and tannic structure.
 Petit Verdot wines tend to have a dense, inky, violet-black appearance due to high levels of anthocyanin (a trait that is sought after due to its abundant antioxidents).
-It is one of the few varietals that will look deep purple in the glass.
+It is one of the few varieties that will look deep purple in the glass.

 It is known for intense violet aromas and flavors, as well as black plum, black cherry and lilacs.
 The thick-skinned berries give this grape great tannic structure and it can achieve higher levels of alcohol due to its long growing period.
 This can give it a full and plush feel in the mouth.
 It also has a cedar and spice element that is amplified by oak aging.
 Many of these traits liken it to a Syrah in style.

 It once was one of the more important grapes for many Bordeaux wines in the Medoc during the 1700’s, but eventually became scarce.
 Due to phylloxera in the late 1800’s most of the Petit Verdot in The Left Bank was ripped up.
 Then what little Petit Verdot remained removed from the vineyards in Bordeaux following the frost of 1956.
 Petit Verdot began to reappear in California in the mid 1970’s— mostly in the Mt.
 Veeder appellation.
 Today, this grape does really well in many places—it’s made a name for itself in Virginia, is being grown more and more across California and Washington.
 Argentina, Australia, Chile, Italy, Portugal and Spain have all been having success with this grape as well.